XRAY

 Bullish

-• Positive Free Cash Flow Generation: Despite net losses, the company generated $104 million in TTM free cash flow, providing crucial internal funding flexibility for its turnaround.
-This operational cash generation, evidenced by a P/CF ratio of 9.7x, is a key pillar of financial stability while it addresses profitability issues.
+• Positive Free Cash Flow Generation: Despite net losses, the company generated $104 million in TTM free cash flow and $60 million in Q4 2025.
+This provides crucial internal funding for its high 5.62% dividend yield and operations, offering a margin of safety and reducing near-term liquidity risk.

 Bearish